PrefectHQ/prefect/docs/concepts/projects.md

 - `pull_project_from_{cloud}`: this step pulls the project directory from a Cloud storage location (e.g., S3)

 !!! tip "Use block and variable references"
     All [block and variable references](#templating-options) within your pull step will remain unresolved until runtime and will be pulled each time your deployment is run.
-This allows you to avoid storing sensitive information in an insecure way; it also allows you to manage certain types of configuration from the API and UI without having to rebuild your deployment every time.
+This allows you to avoid storing sensitive information insecurely; it also allows you to manage certain types of configuration from the API and UI without having to rebuild your deployment every time.

 ## The `.prefect/` directory